Microsoft Network Connectivity Status Indicator (NCSI)

 - Cisco AnyConnect customers are advised to use our AnyConnect Roaming module, which is not affected by this issue.

+Windows 7 Only.
+For Windows 10, apply the registry or GPO setting from above.
 This workaround resolves the known issue with the “Active” DNS tests.
 This can be used on any Windows version, but is most useful for Windows 7 and older systems where the Microsoft fix is not available.

 - Press the Windows key or go to the start menu.